emard/ulx3s-misc/examples/dvi_in/proj/README.md

 and even if they were, additional electrical interface network or transciever chip would be needed to capture signal.

-With onboard connector it is only possible to test I2C EDID EEPROM emulation, so that external PC connectected recognizes it as DVI sink and starts generating signal.
+With onboard connector it is only possible to modify PCB to test I2C EDID EEPROM emulation, so that external PC connected recognizes it as DVI sink and starts generating picture signal.

 For v3.0.x boards, a resistor of 0805 inch size, about 1k value, (0.47k-2.2k) should be soldered parralel to C37.
-C37 is the capacitor closest to DIP 4-switch, near GPDI connector on top side.
+C37 is the capacitor closest to DIP 4-switch, near GPDI connector on top side, with wrong label C45 on PCB.
 It connects pin 19 of GPDI connector to FPGA line, labeled gpdi_ethn aka gpdi_hpd.

-For v3.1.x boards, there is already resistor there.
+For v3.1.x boards, don't solder, there is already resistor there.

 Applying constant logical level 1 to HPD (Hot-Plug Detect) line will make PC think it's a monitor connected, it will attempt to read I2C EDID